withered-magic/starpls/README.md

 ## Installation
 Make sure you have at least the [0.9.0](https://github.com/bazelbuild/vscode-bazel/releases/tag/0.9.0) version of the [vscode-bazel](https://github.com/bazelbuild/vscode-bazel) extension installed, as it adds support for launching a language server.

+You can grab a release from the [releases page](https://github.com/withered-magic/starpls/releases).
+Make sure to download the appropriate version for your OS and architecture!
+After downloading the executable, add it to your `$PATH`.

-You can build `starpls` with Bazel:
+Alternatively, you can build `starpls` with Bazel:

 ```
 bazel run -c opt //editors/code:copy_starpls
 ```

 This builds the executable and copies it to `<repository_root>/editors/code/bin/starpls`.
 From there, you can add it to the `$PATH` or copy it to a different directory.

 Once done, add the following to your VSCode configuration and reload VSCode for it to take effect:

 ```json
 {